luque667788/simple_pi_media_player/HOWTO.md

 3. **Note on Playback Behavior**:
    - When a video finishes playing (without looping), the display will hold the last frame.
 Clicking 'Stop' will clear the screen.
-   - Due to limitations with MPlayer, real-time changes to the queue order while playing may have some restrictions.
+   - Due to limitations with MPlayer, real-time changes to the queue order while playing are not possible

 ### Uploading MP4 Files